nathanaelchiang/simple-crypto-price-tracker/README.md

 This will launch the documentation site at [http://localhost:3000](http://localhost:3000), and any changes will automatically reload.

+### Documentation Page
+To navigate to documentation pages, press on "Setup" on the top left.

 ## Additional Commands

 ### Build for Production